-Because of this difference in relevant costs between on-net and off-net calls Laffont/Tirole (2001) speak of the "bill and keep fallacy".
-Even if traffic is balanced and payments between operators net to zero termination fees do matter.
-"It is correct that a change in the access charge need not affect the (absence of) net payments between the operators, but the access charge affects each network's perceived marginal cost and therefore offer he is certain about the incoming retail revenue form the customers - this is the flat fee of the offer (the retail price).
+The second mechanism is that the uncertainty of the external cost of offering (partially) flat rate offers is eliminated by BaK.
+This uncertainty will be called the "cost risk" in the remainder of this CS.
+Only the internal marginal costs remain as a source of cost risk, but these internal costs are far lower than the external cost of termination rates paid under CPNP in practice up till now.^{70,71} This is illustrated in the following: if an operator introduces a (partial) flat rate offer he is certain about the incoming retail revenue from the customers - this is the flat fee of the offer (the retail price).
 However, the operator is uncertain about the costs because he does not know the calling profile of the attracted customers.
 It could be that his offers attract users with very high usage.
 Because the amount of calls and minutes that the users will make, is unknown, the cost is unknown.
 Most of this uncertainty is due to termination rates paid for offnet calls.
 A smaller uncertainty is due to the marginal cost of on-net traffic.
 The first and largest uncertainty is completely eliminated by BaK.
-By reducing the cost uncertainty, BaK enables more attractive flat fee offers.
+By reducing the cost uncertainty, BaK enables more attractive flat fee offers.72